-It’s in the nature of human beings to show how smart they are.
+It’s in the nature of human lives to show how bright they are.
 They are not afraid to tell a few lies if it makes them look more intelligent and to show just how clever they are.
 Unfortunately, not everybody lies to be smart.
 There are sometimes darker reasons for bending the truth to suit oneself.

 Some people are pathological liars; others deem it necessary to lie for other reasons.
 But how about telling a lie on a loan application?
 Lying in the business world means falsifying, and falsifying equals fraud.

-Admittedly, “white lies” can often save you from embarrassment as well as helping you to avoid hurting others.
+Admittedly, in everyday life, “white lies” can often save you from embarrassment as well as helping you to avoid hurting others.
 Lies can be told to maintain your privacy, as well.
-Sometimes, though, it can help make things easier when you want something that may be normally difficult to come by.
+Sometimes, though, it can help make things easier when you want something that may be commonly difficult to come by.

 The lending industry is governed by some laws.
 The laws state that the lender and the borrower will be honest in their dealings.
 When a borrower signs the credit agreement, it shows the repayment terms.
 In the same way, using that logic (and law), the borrower should provide the lender with true information and statements.

 If a borrower is caught out lying, providing false information on the loan application prior to approval, then the lender can reject the application outright.
 The exposure of the lie on the application can also have some further, more serious repercussions and penalties.

 The risk of getting caught is too high

 If it’s found out that you lied in your loan application, you will obviously lose all credibility as a borrower.
 It will certainly be held over your head for future transactions.
 The truth of the matter is that if the information on your loan application is found to have been purposely put there, not an innocent error, you have committed a crime.
 Penalties can vary from fines to jail, depending on the severity of the matter.

 A borrower needs to be even more careful when applying for an unsecured loan, with no collateral involved.
 A rejected loan application results in long-term vulnerability for future applications.